rawrrudy/jalrakshak/README.md

 # JalRakshak

-JalRakshak is an AI powered smart water monitoring and management system designed to improve water safety, sustainability, and accessibility through real time environmental intelligence.
+JalRakshak is a smart water monitoring and management system designed to improve water safety, sustainability, and accessibility through real time environmental intelligence.

-The system combines IoT sensors, embedded hardware, and AI based analytics to monitor water quality, detect anomalies, and provide predictive insights for smarter water management.
+The system combines IoT sensors, embedded hardware, and analytics to monitor water quality, detect anomalies, and provide predictive insights for smarter water management.

 ## Problem